 5. Launch Your Product

-Finally, following several interactions of development, user feedback, and testing, you will arrive at a software product that is well-adjusted to the needs and desires of your users.
+Finally, following several iterations of development, user feedback, and testing, you will arrive at a software product that is well-adjusted to the needs and desires of your users.

 Is the RAD Methodology Right For Your Team?